 The Reverend Tim Kutzmark is a graduate of the Divinity School at Harvard University, where he received the prestigious Hopkins Shareholder Award for academic and ministerial accomplishment.
-Tim has previously served growing congregations in Virginia and Massachusetts, where he had a special emphasis on ministry to families and children, and to those with no church affiliation who were looking for a welcoming spiritual home.
-Tim has completed advanced training in pastoral care to adults and children.
+He previously served congregations in Virginia and Massachusetts, where he had a special emphasis on ministry to those with no church affiliation who were looking for a welcoming spiritual home.
+Passionate about social justice, Tim has been involved in supporting the Black Lives Matter movement, policing reform, Climate Change action, immigration reform, gun control, LGBTQ+ rights, living wage, death with dignity, and other progressive stands.
+Tim was a recipient of a 2020 “Way of Peace” Award from the Fresno Center for Nonviolence for his work coordinating a series of Friday night vigils for “Allies of the Black Lives Matter Movement” in the wake of the murder of George Floyd and Breonna Taylor and so many other unarmed black citizens killed by law enforcement.
+Tim is a proud member of the national Planned Parenthood Clergy Advocacy Board, and a supporter of Planned Parenthood Mar Monte.
 He is a certified instructor of Kundalini Yoga, teaches several different forms of meditation and spiritual practice, and leads spiritual reflection groups and retreats.
-A world traveler, Tim has spent time in Afghanistan, Iraq, Iran as well as several countries in Africa.
+A world traveler, Tim has spent time in Afghanistan, Iraq, Iran, Uzbekistan, Kazakhstan, Kyrgyzstan, Uganda, Rwanda, and South Africa.
 (To find out more about Tim, CLICK HERE.)

 Jodi is originally from Clovis, but spent many years living in Mt.
 Shasta/Weed, CA area where in addition to raising her children and co-owning S & J Distributing, she was active in her surrounding community.
 With a strong background in business and non-profit administration, she was the founding Executive Director of Weed Community Resource Center, a grassroots non-profit community center largely funded by First 5 California and California Mental Health Services Act and a Case Manager for Northern Valley Catholic Social Services Wraparound Program, where services were designed to provide family reunification support to 0-18 year old clients, their families and their caregivers.
 She served on the School Board for Weed Elementary and Middle School, Siskiyou County Child Abuse Prevention Council, Area on Aging and many other community-based organization and leadership groups.